mjbradvica/SimpleDomain/README.md

 If you wish to use an identifier type not provided you may extend the base classes.

 1. Create an interface "IEntity" that extends from IEntity of type T where T is your new type
-2. Create an abstract class "Entity" that extends from both Entity of T and your IEntity interface, and implement constructors as needed
+2. Create an abstract class "Entity" that extends from both Entity of T and your IEntity interface, then implement constructors as needed
 3. Create an interface "IAggregateRoot" that extends from IAggregateRoot of type T where T is your new type and your closed "IEntity" interface
-4. Create an abstract class "AggregateRoot" that extends from both AggregateRoot of T and your IAggregateRoot interface, and implement constructors as needed
+4. Create an abstract class "AggregateRoot" that extends from both AggregateRoot of T and your IAggregateRoot interface, then implement constructors as needed

 ## FAQ

 ### Do I need ClearDomain if I'm not using Domain Driven Design?

-Domain Driven Design (DDD) is a buffet, you can pick and choose what you want to use.
+Domain Driven Design (DDD) is a buffet.
+You can pick and choose what you want to use.
 You can still use aspects of ClearDomain even if your application is not a full DDD implementation.

 ### What's the difference between an Entity and ValueObject?